ftyers/calma/sharedtaskdata/README.md

 * Submissions due: March 8, 2019
 * Results announced: March 12, 2019

-On February 5, we release trining sets for Romance languages (Asturian, Catalan, French, Italian, Portuguese, Spanish) and Turkic languages (Bashkir, Crimean Tatar, Kazakh, Kyrgyz, Tatar, Turkish).
-On March 5, we relase additional training and test sets for two surprise languages.
-Competitors then train systems on the target language training sets for track 1 and on the related language training sets for track 2 and submit their annotated test sets.
-We will be evaluating system performance on the surprise languages.
+On February 5, we release training sets for Romance languages (Catalan, French, Italian, Portuguese, Spanish) and Turkic languages (Bashkir, Kazakh, Kyrgyz, Tatar, Turkish).
+We also release development sets for the Romance language Asturian and the Turkic language Crimean Tatar.
+In addition, we release unannotated corpora for Asturian and Crimean Tatar.

+On March 5, we relase additional test sets for two surprise languages.
+Additionally, we release unannotated corpora for both of the surprise languages.
+Competitors then train systems on the related language training sets for track 1 and the related language training set and unannotated data for track 2.
+They then submit their test set predictions.
+We will be evaluating system performance on the surprise language test sets.

 ## Data Formats